 The Perth Airport Connect offers shuttle services between Perth Airport Terminals and car parks. myAirShuttle connects Fremantle with all domestic and international terminals.
 Departing from the Fremantle Town Hall with modern, air-conditioned vehicles.

 Within the Perth City CBD, you can enjoy free and easy transport.
 The modern CAT buses run on four routes providing free transport around the city and to Leederville.
 The CAT bus stops are easily recognisable and provide real time passenger information.
-Free CAT bus transport is also available in Fremantle.
-View the CAT map and timetable.
+Free CAT bus transport is also available in Fremantle and Joondalup.

 Designated taxi ranks are located around Perth City for safe and convenient travel.
 Supervised taxi ranks operate in Northbridge on Friday and Saturday nights.
 Taxis may also be hailed on the street or ordered by telephone anywhere in Perth.
 The main taxi service providers in Perth are Swan Taxis and Black & White Cabs.
 Ridsharing service, Uber also operates in Perth.

 Perth has a comprehensive network of cycle and dual-use paths in Perth City and beyond.
 One of the most popular routes for leisure cyclists and walkers is a circuit around the Swan River at the doorstep of the city, that is clearly signposted.
 Detailed cycle maps can be obtained from most metropolitan bicycle retailers.
 There is also pathway popular for recreation lining much of the coast.
-Hire a bike or see all walk and cycle tracks in Perth.
+Hire a bike or see all some great walking trails and cycle trails around Perth.